GregHilston/toolbox/nixos/README.md

 ## TODO

+- [ ] Fix redundant system.stateVersion
+- [ ] Get nvim copy to clipboard to work.
+See [here](https://discourse.nixos.org/t/how-to-support-clipboard-for-neovim/9534/3), and [here](https://www.reddit.com/r/neovim/comments/3fricd/easiest_way_to_copy_from_neovim_to_system/)
+- [ ] Simplify our Justfile by using [this approach](https://nixos-and-flakes.thiscute.world/best-practices/simplify-nixos-related-commands) to handle different machines.
+See the # usage
 - [ ] Add per program configs.
 See the References above.
 Say for neovim, zsh, firefox, git, etc
 - [ ] Add SSH keys to our NixOS to allow us to SSH into the machine
 - [ ] Fix nvim config issue with respect to init.lua and init.vim.
 Open any file with nvim to see the full error message.